 “By lighting their homes and providing an income stream, the solar kits are helping to empower women who were previously outcast and isolated - now they are the centre of their villages and families."
 Dame Ann Gloag

-Aminata Maternal Foundation supports our Skills Development Training programme.
+Aminata Maternal Foundation supports our Skills Development Training program.
 60 teen girls each year learn skills that will help them to gain employment or set up their own businesses including, tailoring, hairdressing, cooking and housekeeping.

-Malawi is known as the warm heart of Africa due to its friendly and kind hearted people.
+Malawi is known as the warm heart of Africa due to its friendly and kind-hearted people.
 A tea room is a local restaurant where tea and buns are sold any time of the day, usually from as early as 5am to 8pm.
 Tea rooms are common in the central region of Malawi and everything is sold at an affordable price.

 Vegetable farming is the growing of vegetable crops, primarily for use as human food.
 Vegetable farming is known to be a profitable business in Malawi.

 Thanks to the generosity of supporters, our Fistula Care Centre in Malawi is piloting a Vegetable Gardening initiative as another income generating activity to support former fistula patients.
 The idea is for every participant to be given all the necessary materials to start their vegetable gardening.
-This project is running in Lilongwe district and seven participants have been selected to participate.
+This project is running in Lilongwe district and 7 participants have been selected to participate.